 A diagram view of an iPhone home screen, created using ConceptDraw DIAGRAM

 A successful GUI requires a planning stage, to determine the suitability and efficiency of certain arrangements.
 Much like with website planning, a GUI wireframe diagram can be employed to give a skeletal view of the device's screen, upon which elements can be placed and re-arranged as necessary.
 For GUI developers, designers, or graphic artists working on advertising or infographics, iPhone UI prototype diagrams can help illustrate certain points, and convey messages about usability.

-By extending the functionality of ConceptDraw PRO with the iPhone User Interface solution, users have access to a wide range of icon libraries, samples, templates and help materials to help them create professional looking GUI diagrams that showcase iPhone 6 applications and technology.
+By extending the functionality of ConceptDraw DIAGRAM with the iPhone User Interface solution, users have access to a wide range of icon libraries, samples, templates and help materials to help them create professional looking GUI diagrams that showcase iPhone 6 applications and technology.

 Within the vector stencil libraries are graphic icons depicting all the necessary elements of an iPhone 6 UI, including menu controls, tab bar icons, toolbars, navigation buttons, and of course icons for all the apps you might expect to find on your iPhone home screen.
 To make the design process even easier, there a number of ready made templates featuring some of the more popular screens and features users come across during everyday use.
 As with all ConceptDraw solutions, dedicated help materials are available from the website, to provide designers and artists with the tips and tricks necessary to replicate the iPhone 6 UI with the best possible results.